jdc-cunningham/pinebook-pro-auto-charger/schematics/README.md

 Sorry for this crayon circuit lol

-The green thing is a solderable breadboard cut to size
+The green thing is a solderable breadboard or prototype pcb maybe, cut to size